neteler/PDAL/doc/tutorial/chm.rst

 :Author: Luca Delucchi
 :Contact: luca.delucchi@fmach.it
-:Date: 22/12/2016
+:Date: 28/12/2015

 Introduction
 -----------------

 This tutorial describes how to calculate the Canopy Height Model (CHM).
-For each point of your point cloud dataset it calculate a new height as result of subtraction of the point's height with the value of a `Digital Terrain Model`_ (DTM).
+For each point in your point cloud dataset it calculates a new height value as result of the subtraction of the point's height from the respective value of a provided `Digital Terrain Model`_ (DTM).
-The tutorial describes how to create a pipeline to get the CHM point cloud file.
+The tutorial describes how to create a PDAL pipeline in order to retrieve the CHM point cloud file.

 Requirements
 -----------------
-To run this tutorial it is required to have installed PDAL and the Python libraries `numpy`_ and `GDAL`_.
+To run this tutorial it is required to have PDAL and the Python libraries `numpy`_ and `GDAL`_ installed.

-This tutorial utilizes a Trentino dataset, it includes a LAZ file and a DTM tif file.
+This tutorial utilizes a Trentino (Italy) dataset; it includes a LAZ file and a DTM tif file.
 You can download it from
 ..
 TODO add link